VorholtLab/PhyllosphereDynamics/README.md

 ========================

-This repository contains the genome-scale metabolic models reported in Pacheco, Ugolini *et al.*, as well as the scripts required to simulate dynamics stemming from metabolic exchange using [COMETS v2.11.3](https://www.runcomets.org/home).
+This repository contains the genome-scale metabolic models reported in Pacheco, Ugolini *et al.*, script for processing simulation logs, and the files for simulating dynamics stemming from metabolic exchange using [COMETS v2.11.3](https://www.runcomets.org/home).

 ## Models